Monkeypox: understand how it is transmitted and what to do to prevent it - News

 The US Centers for Disease Control and Prevention (CDC) summarizes the main ways the virus is transmitted.

-• Direct contact with an infected person’s skin lesions or with bodily fluids.
+• Direct contact with an infected person’s skin lesions or body fluids.

 • Respiratory secretions during prolonged, face-to-face contact, or during intimate contact, such as kissing, caressing, or sex.